Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models

 \subsection{Evaluated LVLMs}

-We selected six open-source LVLMs for evaluation, including the LLaVA series~\cite{liu2023improvedllava,liu2023llava}, MiniGPT-4~\cite{zhu2023minigpt}, InstructBLIP~\cite{dai2023instructblip}, Shikra~\cite{chen2023shikra}, and InternLM-XComposer2 (\textit{abbrev.}, InternLM2)~\cite{cai2024internlm2}.
+We selected six open-source LVLMs for evaluation, including the LLaVA series~\citep{liu2023improvedllava}, MiniGPT-4 \citep{zhu2023minigpt}, InstructBLIP~\citep{dai2023instructblip}, Shikra~\citep{chen2023shikra}, and InternLM-XComposer2 (\textit{abbrev.}, InternLM-X2)~\citep{cai2024internlm2}.
 For all evaluated LVLMs, we selected the 7B variants to ensure fair comparison.
-Additionally, we test the recent popular Llama-3.2-Vision-Instruct model (\textit{abbrev.}, LLaMA-3.2)~\cite{llama3.2} and used its smallest version (11B).
-The official prompt templates and inference configurations were used for all LVLMs.
+Additionally, we test the recent popular Llama-3.2-Vision-Instruct (\textit{abbrev}., LLaMA-3.2) \citep{llama3.2} and use its smallest version (11B).
+The prompt templates and inference configurations used for LVLMs are detailed in Appendix~\sref{appendix:lvlm prompts} and~\sref{appendix:config}.
 All experiments are conducted on two Nvidia A100 GPUs.